gds-operations/vcloud-walker/README.md

 `bundle exec thor vcloud_walk:networks`      # describe all networks within given organization `bundle exec thor vcloud_walk:vdcs`          # describe all vdcs within given organization

-You need your credentials for your vmware environment:
+You will need credentials for your vmware environment.
+Vcloud-walker internally uses fog to query vmware api.

-    API_USERNAME(which is vcloud-user-id@organisation-id)

-    API_PASSWORD
+You need to create .fog.To understand how to write .fog file, check 'Credentials' section here => http://fog.io/about/getting_started.html.

 The output is in JSON format